image

 Collective labor agreements, company regulations, or employment agreements should specifically state which roles are entitled to overtime pay.
 If this is not expressed, then the employee will automatically be entitled to receive this payment.

 The overtime payment is based on the employee’s monthly wage.
 Every hour, the calculation is applied, which is 1/173 times the monthly wage.
 The calculation of the overtime payment is also categorized by the day of the overtime: working days, weekends, or public holidays.
-The regulation does include provisions on employees that are exempt from overtime pay eligibility.
+The regulation does include provisions on employees who are exempt from overtime pay eligibility.
 These are:

 • Employees that hold certain positions with responsibilities as thinkers, controllers, planners, executors, etc.;